A chance meeting has led me to Matthew’s gospel.

 In its early stages of growth, not having reached maturity, I would be foolish to expect fruit.
 Therefore patience is a virtue, and condemning the tree without giving it a chance to grow is foolish.
 Jesus was from an agricultural environment and may have had a firm grasp of this.
 Even if farming was not in his knowledge base he was a carpenter, and who better would have understood trees.

 These days we know that certain trees have issues in particular environments.
-(No duh, are we not the same way.)
-It is safer, on the part of the grower, to graft a great apple variety onto a variety that may not be known for it’s edibility as much as it is for disease resistance.
+(No kidding, are we not the same way.)
+It is safer, on the part of the grower, to graft an excellent apple variety onto a variety that may not be known for its edibility as much as it is for disease resistance.
 Hence the trunk of the tree is different from the producing portion.
-The rootstock (the part in the ground that becomes the anchor in a sense) often resists a common nematode that impacts apple varieties, while the canopy produces a much desired fruit.
+The rootstock (the part in the ground that becomes the anchor in a sense) often resists a common nematode that impacts apple varieties, while the canopy produces a much-desired fruit.
 (This should have a familiar ring to it, as scripture tells us that we believers have also been grafted in.)